Princess Marina of Greece and Denmark: Later life and death

-After her husband's death, the Duchess of Kent continued to be an active member of the British royal family, carrying out a wide range of royal and official engagements.
-She was the president of the Wimbledon All England Lawn Tennis and Croquet Club for 26 years.
-She was also the president of the Royal National Lifeboat Institution from 1943 until her death and was awarded the RNLI's gold medal in 1967 to mark this contribution.
+After her husband's death, Marina continued to be an active member of the British royal family, carrying out a wide range of royal and official engagements.
+She served as president of the Wimbledon All England Lawn Tennis and Croquet Club for 26 years, and was president of the Royal National Lifeboat Institution from 1943 until her death.
+In recognition of her contribution, she was awarded the RNLI's gold medal in 1967.

 In 1947, Marina visited Greece and Italy.
-In June 1952 the Duchess laid the foundation stone of the new St Mark's Church in Bromley, London, which had been damaged in the war.
+In June 1952, she laid the foundation stone of the new St Mark's Church in Bromley, London, which had been damaged in the war.

-In 1952, the Duchess also visited Sarawak (then a British Crown Colony), where she laid the foundation stone of the Cathedral of St Thomas in Kuching.
-She also visited the Batu Lintang camp, a Japanese internment camp during World War II which had been converted to a teacher training college, and the city of Sibu, where she opened the outpatient department of the Lau Kheng Howe Hospital.
+Later in 1952, Marina visited Sarawak (then a British Crown Colony), where she laid the foundation stone of the St. Thomas's Cathedral in Kuching.
+She also visited the Batu Lintang camp, a former Japanese internment camp that had been converted into a teacher training college, and travelled to Sibu, where she opened the outpatient department of the Lau Kheng Howe Hospital.

-In 1954 Marina was granted an Apartment at Kensington Palace as a permanent grace-and-favour residence in London.
-During her early widowhood Marina had often stayed with her mother-in-law Queen Mary at the latter's London Residence at Marlborough House; however the old Queen's death in 1953 had created a need for Marina to have a London base on her own.
-The Apartment had stood vacant for nearly fifteen years, having previously been the home of Princess Louise, Duchess of Argyll prior to her death in 1939.
-Louise's apartment was deemed too large for Marina's needs, its eastern half was divided to create Apartment 1A.
-The budget for the conversion and renovation works was budgeted at £80,000 but ultimately cost £127,000.
-During the works, Marina was reportedly on the verge of removing an original Wren staircase inside Apartment 1, finding it "too much like a servant's staircase", and too narrow for descending in full evening dress; the staircase was preserved after palace officials intervened to prevent its destruction.
-Marina and her three children took up residence in October 1955, and Apartment 1 continued to be her home until her death in 1968.
+In 1954, Marina was granted an Apartment at Kensington Palace as a permanent grace-and-favour residence.
+During her early widowhood she had often stayed with her mother-in-law at Marlborough House; however Mary's death in 1953 created a need for Marina to have her own London residence.
+The Apartment had stood vacant for nearly 15 years, having previously been the home of Princess Louise, Duchess of Argyll, prior to her death in 1939.
+As the apartment was considered too large for Marina's needs, its eastern half was divided to create Apartment 1A.
+The works were budgeted at £80,000 but ultimately cost £127,000.
+During the renovations, Marina reportedly considered removing an original Wren staircase inside Apartment 1, finding it "too much like a servant's staircase" and too narrow for descending in full evening dress; palace officials intervened to prevent its removal.
+Marina and her three children took up residence in October 1955, and Apartment 1 remained her home until her death in 1968.

-In March 1957, when the Gold Coast achieved independence from Britain as Ghana, the Duchess of Kent was appointed to represent the Queen at the celebrations.
-Fifty years later, at the 50th anniversary of Ghana's independence, her son, Edward, Duke of Kent, was appointed by the Queen to represent her.
+In March 1957, when the Gold Coast achieved independence from Britain as Ghana, Marina was appointed to represent the Queen at the celebrations.
+50 years later, at the 50th anniversary of Ghana's independence, her son, Edward, was appointed by the Queen to represent her.